madeofpendletonwool/AlarmClock/README.md

 - Setup Automation
 - 10 Min Snooze (Custom Snooze Duration Coming Soon)
 - Nice GUI (Custom Themes will be implemented in future)
+- Saves up to 3 Alarms with custom names - More will be implemented in the furture

 ## Hosting